bluez-sh/axiom-beta-rfdev/README.md

 The driver integrates with Linux FPGA Manager Framework to allow easy programming of MachXO2's SRAM.<br><br>
 Here is an overview of the setup:<br>
 Zynq SoC <--- *I2C* ---> PIC16 MCU <--- *JTAG* ---> MachXO2 FPGA<br><br>
 Linux runs on hardened ARM cores in Zynq SoC, which is where the driver comes in.
 PIC16 responds to a range of I2C commands and translates them into JTAG commands for MachXO2.

-## Currently supported features
+## Features
 - Upload a compressed bitstream (produced by Lattice Diamod tools) into MachXO2's SRAM<br>
 <code># echo bitstream.bit > /sys/class/fpga_manager/<i>fpga#</i>/firmware </code> where,<br>
   - <code><i>fpga#</i></code> could be <i>fpga0</i>, <i>fpga1</i> etc.